-The Board of Directors held a total of eight meetings during the fiscal year ended May 27, 2007.
-Each director attended at least 75% of all Board and applicable committee meetings during fiscal year 2007.
+The Board of Directors held a total of eight meetings during the fiscal year ended May 25, 2008.
+Each director attended at least 75% of all Board and applicable committee meetings during fiscal year 2008.
 The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee, each of which operates under a written charter approved by the Board of Directors.
-During 2007, the Company also formed a Technology Committee.
+The Company has also formed a Technology Committee.
 It is our policy to encourage the members of the Board of Directors to attend the Company's annual meeting of shareholders.
-All eight directors attended our 2006 annual meeting of shareholders.
+All eight directors attended our 2007 annual meeting of shareholders.

-The Audit Committee currently consists of Mr. Halprin, Mr. Jones, and Dr. Bristow, each of whom meets the current independence requirements of the Securities and Exchange Commission (the "SEC") and The Nasdaq Stock Market, Inc. ("Nasdaq).
-The Audit Committee assists the Board of Directors in its oversight of Company affairs relating to the quality and integrity of the Company's financial statements, the independent auditor's qualifications and independence, the performance of the Company's internal audit function and independent auditors, and the Company's compliance with legal and regulatory requirements.
-The Audit Committee is responsible for appointing, compensating, retaining and overseeing the Company's independent auditors, and approving the services performed by the independent auditors and for reviewing and evaluating the Company's accounting principles and its system of internal accounting controls.
+The Audit Committee currently consists of Mr. Halprin (Chairman), Mr. Jones and Dr. Bristow, each of whom meets the current independence requirements of the Securities and Exchange Commission (the "SEC") and The Nasdaq Stock Market, Inc. ("Nasdaq").
+The Audit Committee assists the Board of Directors in its oversight of Company affairs relating to the quality and integrity of the Company's financial statements, the independent auditor's qualifications and independence, the performance of the Company's internal audit function and independent auditor, and the Company's compliance with legal and regulatory requirements.
+The Audit Committee is responsible for appointing, compensating, retaining and overseeing the Company's independent auditor, approving the services performed by the independent auditors and for reviewing and evaluating the Company's accounting principles and its system of internal accounting controls.
 The Sarbanes-Oxley Act of 2002 and rules adopted by the SEC require us to disclose whether the Audit Committee includes at least one member who is an "audit committee financial expert" within the meaning of such Act and rules.
-The Board of Directors has determined that there are two such financial experts on the Audit Committee and has designated Mr. Halprin and Dr. Bristow as audit committee financial experts.
-The Audit Committee held five meetings during fiscal year 2007.
+The Board of Directors has determined that there are two such financial experts on the Audit

+Committee and has designated Mr. Halprin and Dr. Bristow as audit committee financial experts.
+The Audit Committee held ten meetings during fiscal year 2008.

-The Compensation Committee currently consists of Mr. Tobin, Mr. Frank and Dr. Schneider, each of whom meets the current independence requirements of the SEC and Nasdaq.
-The function of the Compensation Committee is to review and set the compensation of the Company's Chief Executive Officer and certain of its most highly compensated officers, including salary, bonuses and other incentive plans, stock equity and other forms of compensation, to administer the Company's stock plans and approve stock equity awards and to oversee the career development of senior management.
-The Compensation Committee held two meetings during fiscal year 2007.
+The Compensation Committee currently consists of Mr. Tobin, Mr. Frank and Dr. Schneider (Chairman), each of whom meets the current independence requirements of the SEC and Nasdaq.
+The function of the Compensation Committee is to review and set the compensation of the Company's Chief Executive Officer and certain of the Company's most highly compensated officers, including salary, bonuses and other incentive plans, stock equity and other forms of compensation, to administer the Company's stock plans and approve stock equity awards and to oversee the career development of senior management.
+The Compensation Committee held one meeting during fiscal year 2008.
+In addition, the Compensation Committee held one meeting in July 2008 after the end of fiscal year 2008.

-The Nominating and Corporate Governance Committee currently consists of Messrs.
-Tobin and Frank, each of whom meets the current independence requirements of Nasdaq.
+The Nominating and Corporate Governance Committee currently consists of Mr. Tobin and Mr. Frank (Chairman), each of whom meets the current independence requirements of the SEC and Nasdaq.
 The functions of the Nominating and Corporate Governance Committee are to recommend qualified candidates for election as officers and directors of the Company and oversee the Company's corporate governance policies.
-The Nominating and Corporate Governance Committee held one meeting during fiscal year 2007.
+The Nominating and Corporate Governance Committee held one meeting during fiscal year 2008.